-A call for papers — with extended submission deadline of 19 February 2012 — has been issued for SPLeT 2012: Workshop on Semantic Processing of Legal Texts, to be held 27 May 2012 in Istanbul, Turkey.
+A call for papers has been issued for SPLeT 2014: Workshop on Semantic Processing of Legal Texts, to be held 31 May 2014, Reykjavik, Iceland.

-SPLeT 2012 is being held in conjunction with LREC 2012: The Language Resources and Evaluation Conference.
+The workshop is being held in conjunction with LREC 2014: Language Resources and Evaluation Conference.

 - Information retrieval and extraction from legal texts

 - Legal text processing

 - Multilingual aspects of legal text semantic processing

 - Automated parsing and translation of natural language arguments into a logical formalism

 - Linguistically-oriented XML mark up of legal arguments

 - Computational theories of argumentation suitable to natural language